The Ritz Hotel, London: The Ritz Club

 In 1998, the club was purchased by London Clubs, who moved their premises from the Devonshire Club on St James's Street to the basement of the Ritz.
 A new company was formed in June 1998, the Ritz Hotel Casino Ltd., which was granted legal permission to open a casino.
-After very quick refurbishment, it reopened on 12 September with exclusive membership, although members are permitted to invite a guest.
-In 2006, The Ritz Club was divided into four main areas—the restaurant, bar, lounge and the private gaming room, situated in the former Banqueting Hall.
-In 2022, The Ritz Club hosted afternoon tea in the hotel's original ballroom.
+After a quick refurbishment, it reopened in September with exclusive membership, although members were permitted to invite a guest.
+In 2006, the club was divided into four main areas—the restaurant, bar, lounge and the private gaming room, situated in the former Banqueting Hall.
+The casino ceased operations in May 2020, following a government-enforced closure under COVID-19 lockdown restrictions.

 In popular culture

 Evelyn Waugh's 1942 novel Work Suspended features a scene at the Ritz in which the narrator falls in love with a friend's wife during a luncheon.
 Alan Bennett's allegorical play, Forty Years On was later set in the basement of the Ritz during the war.
 In the universe of the book Good Omens, two primary characters, the angel Aziraphale and the demon Crowley, often frequent the Ritz.
-The hotel is mentioned in the song "A Nightingale Sang in Berkeley Square" as well as in Queen's "Good Old Fashioned Lover Boy".
+The hotel is mentioned in the song "A Nightingale Sang in Berkeley Square" ("There were angels dining at the Ritz") as well as in Queen's "Good Old Fashioned Lover Boy".
+A fictionalized version of the Ritz is frequently visited by the characters in the podcast My Dad Wrote a Porno, most notably in Season 2 Episode 1 ("Ritz Spa Gossip") and Season 4 Episode 5 ("Turkey Sandwich?").

 The hotel is the source of the word "ritz" and the expression "to put on the Ritz" (meaning to act or dress in an opulent, extravagant matter), the latter of which inspired the Irving Berlin song "Puttin' on the Ritz".
 Large portions of the 1999 romantic comedy Notting Hill were filmed in and around the hotel.

-Controversy
+Trademark

 In recent years the Ritz has taken measures to enforce their trademark against infringement.
 Lawyers have notified competitors using the name to surrender their websites and Facebook accounts marketing under the trademark, even though they had been using these names for many years.
 The Desborough Ritz, which had been using the name since the 1930s, changed its name in 2012 after being advised by solicitors to do so.
 That same year, a Northamptonshire wedding location named The Ritz changed its name to the Banqueting & Conference Suites at the Kettering Ritz after another notification.
-The Brighouse Ritz, which has operated under the name since 1938, was notified in 2017 to change its name or face legal action.
+The Brighouse Ritz in West Yorkshire, which has operated under the name since 1938, was notified in 2017 to change its name or face legal action.